levydanqc/smartgarden/README.md

 ## [Installation of Blynk Local Server](https://github.com/blynkkk/blynk-server)

-For my project I use the Blynk Local Server.
+For my project we used the Blynk Local Server.
 The installation can be found [on their GitHub](https://github.com/blynkkk/blynk-server) and it is pretty straight-forward.
 The advantages of using your own local server is that you have a full control on what's happening, on the data that is being retrieved (could be useful if like GPS was enabled on the app) so that your data isn't stored inside blynk server.
 Also, it is actually faster to use a local server because of the distance the signal has to travel and more importantly, you can have as much Blynk Energy you want (so that you can customize your app by